Nancy MacLean: Freedom Is Not Enough (2006)

-Reception

 The book received praise as a "superb and provocative" interpretation of civil rights history, and as an example of "contemporary history at its best."
 It won seven awards, including the Taft Award for labor history and the Hurst Award for legal history.
-Kenneth W. Mack praised MacLean for having helped to re-integrate legal frameworks into the discussion of civil rights after it had been neglected by historians.
+Kenneth W. Mack praised MacLean for having helped to reintegrate legal frameworks into the discussion of civil rights after it had been neglected by historians.

 Democracy in Chains (2017)

 In 2017 MacLean published Democracy in Chains: The Deep History of the Radical Right's Stealth Plan for America.
-This book focused on the Nobel Memorial Prize in Economic Sciences-winning political economist James McGill Buchanan and his work developing public choice theory, as well as the roles of Charles Koch and others, in nurturing the libertarian movement in the United States.
-MacLean argued that these figures undertook "a stealth bid to reverse-engineer all of America, at both the state and national levels back to the political economy and oligarchic governance of midcentury Virginia, minus the segregation."
-According to MacLean, Buchanan represents "the true origin story of today’s well-heeled radical right."
+The book focuses on the Nobel Prize-winning political economist James McGill Buchanan and his work developing public choice theory, as well as the roles of Charles Koch and others in nurturing the libertarian movement in the United States.
+MacLean argues that these figures undertook "a stealth bid to reverse-engineer all of America, at both the state and national levels back to the political economy and oligarchic governance of midcentury Virginia, minus the segregation."
+According to MacLean, Buchanan represents "the true origin story of today's well-heeled radical right".
+Some academic critics, mostly libertarians, have disputed the book's argument and have called MacLean's thesis a "conspiracy theory".